Created by the Value Team at Schroders, the Value Perspective podcast takes a look at decision making in complex and uncertain environments.

 Any data has been sourced by us and is provided without any warranties of any kind.
 It should be independently verified before further publication or use.
 Third party data is owned or licenced by the data provider and may not be reproduced, extracted or used for any other purpose without the data provider’s consent.
 Neither we, nor the data provider, will have any liability in connection with the third party data.

-The Value Perspective with Jim Osman
+The Value Perspective with David Salem

 NEW EPISODES: